 The story of this woman gradually takes shape through the pictures, a story built on relationships, a story built on affections, as well as periods of loneliness and fragility.

-Thirty years on, this acclaimed series has been cited in numerous publications and exhibited in a good many museums, but it was not until this year that a monograph publication, containing all twenty photographs from the project and fourteen supporting texts was published by Damiani and Matsumoto Editions.
+Thirty years on, this acclaimed series has been cited in numerous publications and exhibited in a good many museums.
+A monograph publication, containing all twenty photographs from the project and fourteen supporting texts was published by Damiani and Matsumoto Editions.

 Carrie Mae Weems, Kitchen Table Series, Damiani and Matsumoto Editions, 2016.